Carl F. Moxey, PhD

 JB West, Respiratory Physiology: The Essentials, 8th edition, Lippincott Williams & Wilkins, Philadelphia, 2008

 Format.
-Lecture examinations (and, if given, quizzes) will be a mixture of essay/short-answer/identification and multiple-choice/true-false questions.
-Unless otherwise noted, questions will be based on the material presented in lecture; the lecture outlines available through the syllabus web page links will serve as a guide for the material covered.
+Lecture examinations will be a case-study-essay/problem-solving and multiple-choice/true-false questions.
+Unless otherwise noted, questions will be based on the material presented in lecture; the lecture outlines available through the syllabus web page links and the visual presentations will serve as a guide for the material covered.
 This statement does not preclude the possibility of questions being asked which might serve to test the student’s ability to visualize, analyze, or interpret other data germane to the field of inquiry.
 In addition, questions will not just test rote memorization of data, but some may require the student to analyze data to arrive at the correct answer.

 From time to time, questions may be added as lateral-thinking challenges to the student.
-Answering these questions is voluntary on the part of the student, and any answer, or lack thereof, will in no way affect the grade earned by the student on the didactic portion of the examination.
+If used, answering these questions is voluntary on the part of the student, and any answer, or lack thereof, will in no way affect the grade earned by the student on the didactic portion of the examination.

 Exam protocol.
-Students must put away all study materials (textbooks, notes, review cards, whatever) at the time the examinations are handed out; further review of material once the exam has been distributed will not be permitted.
-It is incumbent upon the student to read the examination instructions carefully, to heed any additions or corrections indicated by the instructor, and to ask the instructor if something is not clearly explained or questioned.
+Examinations must be considered to be learning experiences, and as such, should primarily be used to assess a student’s level of knowledge.
+It is incumbent upon the student to read the examination instructions carefully, to heed any additions or corrections indicated by the instructor, and, if possible, to ask the instructor if something is not clearly explained or questioned.
 Be aware, however, that it may not be possible to answer such questions because to do so would betray the answer.

 Challenges.
 Any challenge to a question on an exam or to a grade earned on an exam must be submitted in writing by the class following the posting or review of the answers or grades for that exam.